CodeMaster17/Pathfiller-online-codeeditor-and-compiler/README.md

 • A place where users can practice their coding skills by solving various problems available on the platform.

+## Features

+• Language support for C++\
+• Language support for python\
+• Pagination\
+• Searching the question\
+• Code mirror - For code editor space\
+• Vscode theme from codemirror

 ## Tech Stack:
 • Frontend: ReactJS\